Substance Use, Addictions, and Related Behaviours

 A positive parenting program that gives parents simple tips to help manage the big and small problems of family life.
 Triple P Parenting can help with parenting questions from 0–16 years of age around topics such as sleep, self-esteem, not listening, aggression, family conflict – and many more!
 For support in Lanark, Leeds and Grenville, call 1-800-660-5853 and ask about Triple P or visit www.triplep-parenting.ca.

-This is a guide to help families, of students ages 12–18, to talk about alcohol, marijuana, and prescription pain medications.
+This is a resource for parents/caregivers with answers to common questions about cannabis use and teens.
 Contact the Health Unit to obtain hard copies.

-This resource gives information on Cannabis and the concerns.
-It gives suggestions of what to say and how to talk with teens.
+This resource gives information on cannabis and provides suggestions on how to talk to youth about cannabis.
 For families of students ages 10–18.
 Contact the Health Unit to obtain hard copies.